antonycourtney/tad/NOTES.md

 Later:
 [ ] Command line options for specifying a sqlite or duckdb _table_ path directly.
 (Maybe just any DataSourcePath)?
 [ ] Experimental support for other backends via ~/tad.conf.json
+[ ] Status bar in footer
+[ ] Query console
+[ ] Ability to open CSV / Parquet files directly from s3

 Packaged build stuff:
-[ ] Add more to electron file extensions
+[X] Add more to electron file extensions (.csv.gz didn't work, add .gz and check file at runtime?)
-[ ] Get quickstart working again in packaged build
+[X] Get quickstart working again in packaged build
-[ ] Verify that opening example and link clicking works in quickstart [ ] Ensure we can open new window from command line
-[ ] See if we can keep a single instance of Tad and multiple windows in newer version of electron [ ] Verify that tad command line utility works for launching tad [ ] Check that all command-line arguments work as advertised [ ] Test all the ways that Tad might be opened: Finder context menu, dragging on to app icon, etc.
+[X] Verify that opening example and link clicking works in quickstart [ ] See if we can keep a single instance of Tad and multiple windows in newer version of electron [X] Verify that tad command line utility works for launching tad [ ] Check that all command-line arguments work as advertised [ ] Test all the ways that Tad might be opened: Finder context menu, dragging on to app icon, etc.